Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 11. Pink Flowerhorn

-Size The Pink Flowerhorn fish can grow up to 12-16 inches (30-40 cm) in length.
+Size Can grow up to 12-16 inches (30-40 cm) in length.

 This Fish is an artificial hybrid of two South American cichlids bred for the aquarium trade.
 These Fish are available in rainbow hues.
 You can get them in shades, from pure gold to a pink and grey gradient.

-Scientific Name Cirrhilabrus spp.
+Scientific Name Cirrhilabrus rubrisquamis

 Diet small invertebrates such as crustaceans, mollusks, and worms.